A second generation calculator: BULL GAMMA 55 (GE-55)

 On the left the printer I41 is visible, in the background the CPU (2m wide!) and on the right the paper tape puncher can be seen.
 On top of the desk is a punch card reader with an alphanumeric keyboard in front of it.

-We are now the proud owners of a new BULL computer system: A BULL Gamma
+We are since 2012 the proud owners of a new BULL computer system: A BULL Gamma

 55 (also known as GE-55 after the merge with General-Electric).
 The